These holiday eggnog muffins are a creamy, eggy, buttery rich, custard-like quick bread with nutmeg, liquor, holiday essence and a meringue on top!

 - Once the batter is creamy, place equal amounts into prepared muffin tins or mini-loaves.
 Sprinkle the tops with a bit of nutmeg.

 - Bake until toothpick comes out clean.
 About 25 minutes.

-- While the muffins bake, make the meringues simply by whipping the 2 egg whites with confection sugar until firm.
-Place small dollops (size of a quarter), on a parchment paper lined sheet pan, pop in the oven while the muffins bake.
-Remove from the oven when the tops start to golden in color, keeping an eye on them not to burn.
+- While the muffins bake, make the meringues simply by whipping the 2 egg whites with powdered sugar until firm.
+Place small dollops (size of a quarter), on a parchment paper lined sheet pan or silicone baking sheet, pop in the oven while the muffins bake.
+Remove from the oven when the tops start to golden in color, keeping an eye on them not to burn, about 5-minutes.

 - Place a meringue on the top of each muffin.